xiaoleiy/awesome/univocity-parsers-intro.md

 Find more details [here](http://camel.apache.org/univocity-parsers-formats.html).__

 ### 2. Installation
+Install the parser library in the following 2 ways as you prefer:

-1. Directly download the jar [here](http://oss.sonatype.org/content/repositories/releases/com/univocity/univocity-parsers/1.5.1/univocity-parsers-1.5.1.jar).
+* Directly download the jar [here](http://oss.sonatype.org/content/repositories/releases/com/univocity/univocity-parsers/1.5.1/univocity-parsers-1.5.1.jar).
-2. Simply add the following to your `pom.xml` if you are using Maven:
+* Simply add the following to your `pom.xml` if you are using Maven:

 ```xml
 <dependency>